-- 25.22 (1) An authorized person must not issue a certificate under section 25.21 unless he or she is satisfied, and certifies on the certificate, that the vehicle complies with the Act and its regulations and is safe for use on the highway. - (2) The provisions of sections 25.02 to 25.06, 25.09, 25.12 and 25.13 apply to persons issuing inspection certificates, operators of a designated inspection facility and authorized persons. [en.
-B.C.
-Reg.
-304/2001.]
+- 25.22 (1) An authorized person must not issue a certificate under section 25.21 unless the authorized person is satisfied, and certifies on the certificate, that the vehicle complies with the Act and its regulations and is safe for use on the highway. - (2) The provisions of sections 25.02 to 25.06, 25.09, 25.12 and 25.13 apply to persons issuing inspection certificates, operators of a designated inspection facility and authorized persons.

-Part 4 - Inspection of Motor Vehicles Imported into British Columbia but does not include a motor vehicle described in Schedule 2 to this Division.
+Part 4 - Inspection of Motor Vehicles Imported into British Columbia

-- 25.23 In this Part, "authorized person", "corporation", "designated inspection facility", "inspection report" and "standards" have the same meanings as in Part 1. - [en.
-B.C.
-Reg.
-304/2001.]
+25.23 In this Part, "authorized person", "corporation", "designated inspection facility", "inspection report" and "standards" have the same meanings as in Part 1.

-- 25.24 (1) This Part applies to a motor vehicle that - (a) is registered, titled or licensed, or was previously registered, titled or licensed, at a place outside British Columbia, - (b) is presented to the corporation for registration, and - (c) has a net vehicle weight of not more than 3 500 kg,
+25.24 (1) This Part applies to a motor vehicle that

+- (a) is registered, titled or licensed, or was previously registered, titled or licensed, at a place outside British Columbia, - (b) is presented to the corporation for registration, and - (c) has a net vehicle weight of not more than 3 500 kg, but does not include a motor vehicle described in Schedule 2 to this Division.